 Up to two children under the age of 5 are carried free with an adult fare paying or concessionary passenger.

-If you look older than you are, we advise you to carry a proof of age document (Citizen card etc) as proof that you qualify for our child rate or 16-19 travel.
+If you look older than you are, we advise you to carry a proof of age document (Citizen card etc).

-Pensioners are eligible for a concessionary bus pass allowing free travel after 0930 hours on weekdays and all day at weekends and Public Holidays.
+Pensioners and disabled people are eligible for a concessionary bus pass allowing free travel after 0930 hours on weekdays and all day at weekends and Public Holidays or for Service 18 Only after 0900 hours.
 Please apply for a bus pass at your local Council offices.
 Then all you need to do is show the pass to the driver, state where you want to go to and you will be issued a free of charge ticket.

-Between 0545 hours and 0929 hours on Mondays to Fridays concessionary bus pass holders can travel on our buses for a flat fare of £1.20 per single journey.
+Up to 0930 hours on Mondays to Fridays, concessionary bus pass holders can travel on our buses for a flat fare of £1.50 per single journey.

 Concessionary travel for visitors to Guildford